 Slide out your phone and the fully charged power bank, and you're good to go.
 Your phone magnetically attaches to the small ergonomic battery, that continues providing power to your phone.

 Fueled by the public's unabated enthusiasm for cell phones and growing concerns about charging and battery, we will start to see fast charging more often on the phone market.
 It still has a long way to go, though, before it becomes as universal and economical as regular charging.
-Fortunately, PITAKA has an alternative to save yourself the time and stress of charging.
+Fortunately, PITAKA has an alternative to save yourself the charging time and stress of charging.